evanfantozzi/Chicago-Parks-District-Activity-Finder/README.md

 ---

-I built this using **Flask**, **Leaflet**, and a spatial SQLite database to support distance-based park search.
+I built this using **Flask**, **Leaflet**, and a spatial SQLite database to support distance-based queries.
 The scraper interacts with the Park District’s internal API, and the frontend is styled to work cleanly across both desktop and mobile.

 Want to try it out?
 [Check out the live version here](https://www.chicagoactivities.onrender.com)